-- Diversity and physical separation of systems across our businesses - each unit maintains their own IT platform disconnected from other units - Separation of business IT networks, operational technology, and production networks - Proactively monitoring activities on the networks and/or endpoints - · Disaster recovery planning - · Information security training and compliance programs - IT measures at all businesses include firewalls, encryption, physical access controls, virus and malware software and onsite and off-site backups
+- Diversity and physical separation of systems across our businesses - each unit maintains their own IT platform disconnected from other units - Separation of business IT networks, operational technology, and production networks

-AMG's Management Board has overall responsibility for the
+- Proactively monitoring activities on the networks and/or endpoints - · Disaster recovery planning - · Information security training and compliance programs - IT measures at all businesses include firewalls, encryption, physical access controls, virus and malware software and onsite and off-site backups

-Company's information technology.
+AMG's Management Board has overall responsibility for the Company's information technology.
 The Company's CFO is responsible for oversight and compliance and provides updates to the Management Board on a regular basis and reports to the Supervisory Board on IT matters at least annually.
 In 2021, the Company engaged a third-party cyber security provider to assess our information technology risks and improve our information technology systems across all AMG units.
-This process is ongoing, and updates are provided to the Supervisory Board quarterly.
+In 2022, AMG hired a global Information Security Officer, and implemented a comprehensive cybersecurity implementation plan.
+This plan improved AMG's cybersecurity defenses in 2022, and a penetration test executed in the third quarter of 2022 demonstrated the resilience of AMG's global IT systems.